 Should You Buy the Copenhagen Card?

 The Copenhagen Card is a pre-purchased card that gets you free admission into most sites in Copenhagen, as well as free transportation in the city.
-If you follow this itinerary and visit Rosenborg Castle, the Round Tower, Church of Our Savior, and Tivoli Gardens, plus purchase a 24 hour City Pass, you would break even with the Copenhagen Card.
+If you follow this one day in Copenhagen itinerary and visit Rosenborg Castle, the Round Tower, Church of Our Savior, and Tivoli Gardens, plus purchase a 24 hour City Pass, you would break even with the Copenhagen Card.
 If you skip one of these attractions or visit the David Collection (free!), then the Copenhagen Card is not worth it.

 The Copenhagen Card covers your entry into Tivoli Gardens but it does not cover the unlimited rides pass.